About Helene

 As a speaker, Helene has addressed academic and non-academic audiences in Britain, Germany, the United States, Italy, France, Turkey and the Czech Republic, including the Cabinet Office and Chatham House in London and Deutsch-Britische Gesellschaft in Berlin.

 Helene has won grants from a number of international sources.
 In 2010, she was among fifteen young scholars from around the world chosen by the US National History Center to spend the summer at the John W. Kluge Center of the Library of Congress in Washington DC and attend a research seminar on decolonization financed by the Andrew W. Mellon-Foundation.
 In 2013, she won an International Outreach and Diversity Grant from the Society for the Study of American Foreign Relations (SHAFR).
-Helene undertakes peer-review for The Journal of Imperial and Commonwealth Studies, the American Historical Review and Diplomacy and Statecraft.
+Helene has undertaken peer-review for The Journal of Imperial and Commonwealth Studies, the American Historical Review and Diplomacy and Statecraft.

 Helene has travelled widely in Europe, America and the Middle East.
 She speaks German, English, French and Italian.
+She lives in Hamburg.